 Though these laws vary, store owners and their employees generally are allowed to detain an individual when they have probable cause to suspect shoplifting.
 However, any such detention of a suspected shoplifter must be reasonable in length and manner.
 Detentions without probable cause, for an unreasonable amount of time, or in an unreasonable manner may leave the store open to liability for false imprisonment and possibly other claims.

 What constitutes probable cause to suspect shoplifting comes down to case by case specifics.
 Mere suspicion typically will not suffice.
 Most states require that the store or its employees have evidence which would lead a reasonable person to believe that shoplifting had occurred or was in progress.
 If the store bases its detention of a suspected shoplifter on information from a non-employee informer, that informer must have a reasonable basis for suspecting shoplifting.

 The appropriate length of detention also comes down to case by case specifics.
 However, detention continued for the purpose of securing a confession from the suspect, or for the purpose of getting the suspect to sign a waiver of store liability, would be considered unreasonable under many states' laws.
 Such detentions could leave a store open to liability for false imprisonment.

 In terms of the manner of detention, the use of excessive force may be deemed unreasonable.
 An unreasonable manner of detention could leave the store and its employees open to liability for false imprisonment and possibly other claims, such as assault or battery.

-Shoplifting involves the taking or concealment of items being offered for sale.
 Depending on state law and factors including the value of items shoplifted, it may be charged as an infraction, a misdemeanor or a felony, and may result in incarceration, probation and/or a fine.
-Because of these possibilities, you'll want to learn more about your specific situation by getting a free case review from a criminal defense attorney today.
+Because of these possibilities, you'll want to learn more about your specific situation by talking to a criminal defense attorney near you today.